planck-npipe/lollipop/README.md

 $ pip install -e /where/to/clone
 ```

-The ``-e`` option allow the developer to make changes within the `Hillipop` directory without having
+The ``-e`` option allow the developer to make changes within the `Lollipop` directory without having
 to reinstall at every changes.
 If you plan to just use the likelihood and do not develop it, you can
 remove the ``-e`` option.

-Installing Hillipop likelihood data
+Installing Lollipop likelihood data
 -----------------------------------

 You should use the `cobaya-install` binary to automatically download the data needed by the
-`lollipop.lowlB` or `lollipop.lowlEB` likelihoods
+`lollipop.lowlE` or `lollipop.lowlB` or `lollipop.lowlEB` likelihoods

 ```shell
 $ cobaya-install /where/to/clone/examples/test_lollipop.yaml -p /where/to/put/packages